-Students who wish to audit a course, where they do not earn credit or a grade in that course, must complete a special permission form, available at Student Services Central, when they register.
+Students who wish to audit a course, where they do not earn credit or a grade in that course, must complete a special permission form, available at Student Services Central or online, when they register.
 Nursing courses are not subject to audit.

-Students may, however, change their status from audit to credit or vice versa, if they file the special permission card by the end of the third week of classes (or its equivalent for summer sessions).
+Students may, however, change their status from audit to credit or vice versa, if they file the special permission forms by the end of the third week of classes (or its equivalent for summer sessions).
 Instructors are not required to evaluate the work of audit students.
 Those students who are eligible for financial aid should consult with the Financial Aid Office before registering or changing to audit status.
 If audited courses are included in 12 credits of course work, a student may become ineligible for TAP and other financial aid programs.
+Students are obligated to pay in full all tuition and fees whether or not they attend classes unless they officially drop classes.